Gwayaboy/Module2-UIAutomationTesting/README.md

         ```
         /Sources/Exercices/2-Selenium_Page_Objects/BingSearchPageObjects.sln
         ```
-  4. The plumbing code should be written to allow to execute a 3 failing non implemented tests on Chrome
+  4. The plumbing code should be written to allow to execute 3 failing non implemented tests on Chrome
       - Build the solution in Visual Studio
       - Run all the test using the Test Explorer then should start a instance of your Chrome Web Browser and fail because the pages methods and property are not yet implemented

         ![](https://demosta.blob.core.windows.net/images/FailingTests.PNG)

+  5. Let's implements these 3 test scenarions
-  5. Let's get started with the simplest scenario and read through the expected behaviour of the test method
+      1. First get started with the simplest scenario and read through the expected behaviour of the test method
       ```csharp
         [TestMethod]
         public void EmptySearchShouldNotTriggerAnySearch()